 Medically Complex Annual Training Event

-This training event is offered twice each year for DCBS & PCC medically fragile foster parents.
+This training event is offered twice each year for DCBS & PCC medically complex fragile foster parents.
 It provides 12 hours of the ongoing training needed annually to meet the re-certification requirements of medically complex resource homes.
 Attendees choose from trainings that provide information most relevant to the needs of the children in their care.

 Topics relevant to most medically complex children are offered through group sessions, followed by breakout sessions selected by each resource/foster parent.
 Topics are presented by a variety of community partners, including physicians, nurses, therapists, and social workers.